Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 “Working at height is a challenge,” Morton said.
 “I think STARC’s system is the only one with individual panels that can reach that height without severe modification.”

-Equally important, choosing LiteBarrier for temporary containment enabled Mike and one other worker to get in and out of the job quickly.
+Equally important, choosing the LiteBarrier temporary wall system enabled Mike and one other worker to get in and out of the job quickly.

 “We were there from 7:00 PM to 1:00 AM.
 In six hours, we completed 250’ of tall wall on two floors,” Morton said.
 “With LiteBarrier, another benefit is transport.
 You can fit so much more in the same space – basically twice as much per cart.”